Easy Thanksgiving Fruit Salad with Wild Rice & Pecans

 Fruit Salad

-• Heat a small skillet on the stove top to medium heat and add 2 tbsp maple syrup.
+• Heat a small skillet on the stove top to medium heat and add the maple syrup.
 Add your chopped pecans, 1/2 tsp of cinnamon, and 1/8 tsp salt.
 Cook, stirring frequently, until the maple syrup is no longer liquid in the pan and is coating all of the pecans in a sticky glaze.
 Remove from heat, pour onto parchment paper, and cool.

 • Cut your apple into bite size pieces.
 Add to your bowl and drizzle with 1 tbsp lemon juice.
 Use a big spoon to toss the fruit salad.